 (h) Implement a thorough maintenance and follow-up program.

 These principles are usually integrated into a system of vegetative and structural measures, along with other management techniques, that are included in an erosion and sediment control plan to minimize erosion and control movement of sediment.
 In most cases, a combination of limited clearing and grading, limited time of exposure, and a judicious selection of erosion control practices and sediment trapping systems will prove to be the most practical method of controlling erosion and the associated production and transport of sediment.
-Permit applicants, system designers, and contractors can refer to the State of Florida Erosion and Sediment Control Designer and Reviewer Manual (June 2007) and the Florida Stormwater, Erosion, and Sedimentation Control Inspector’s Manual (FDEP July 2008), for further information on erosion and sediment control.
+Permit applicants, system designers, and contractors can refer to State of Florida Erosion and Sediment Control Designer and Reviewer Manual (Florida Department of Transportation and Florida Department of Environmental Protection, July 2013 the Florida Stormwater, Erosion, and Sedimentation Control Inspector’s Manual Tier I (Florida Department of Environmental Protection, Division of Environmental Assessment and Restoration, Tallahassee, Florida, October 2018), and the Florida Stormwater Erosion and Sedimentation Control Inspector’s Manual Tier II (Florida Department of Environmental Protection, Division of Environmental Assessment and Restoration, Tallahassee, Florida, October 2018), for further information on erosion and sediment control.
 These manuals provide guidance for the planning, design, construction, and maintenance of erosion and sediment control practices.
-Both of these manuals are incorporated by reference in subparagraph 62-330.050(9)(b)5., F.A.C.
+These manuals are incorporated by reference in subparagraph 62-330.050(9)(b)(5)., F.A.C.

-11.2 Development of an Erosion and Sediment Control Plan
+11.2.2 Erosion and Sediment Control Requirements

-An erosion and sediment control plan must be submitted as part of the application as a way of providing reasonable assurance that water quality standards will not be violated during the construction phase of a project.
-The plan must identify the location, relative timing, and specifications for all erosion and sediment control and stabilization measures that will be implemented as part of the project’s construction.
-The plan must provide for compliance with the terms and schedule of implementing the proposed project, beginning with the initiation of construction activities.
-The plan may be submitted as a separate document, or may be contained as part of the plans and specifications of the construction documents.
+BMPs for erosion and sediment control shall be used during construction to retain sediment on-site and guard against causing or contributing to a violation of state water quality standards.
+These BMPs must be designed according to specific site conditions and must be shown or clearly referenced on the construction plans for the site.
+At a minimum, the erosion and sediment control requirements described in this section shall be followed during construction of the project.
+When necessary, measures are required to protect wetlands or prevent off-site flooding.
+All appropriate contractors must be furnished with the information pertaining to the implementation, operation, and maintenance of the erosion and sediment control plan.
+In addition, sediment accumulation in the stormwater system from construction activities must be removed prior to final certification of the system to ensure that the designed and permitted storage volume is available.

-11.3 Development of a Stormwater Pollution Prevention Plan (SWPPP) for NPDES Requirements
+11.3 Development of a Stormwater Pollution Prevention Plan (SWPPP) for NPDES

-Although the requirement to develop and submit an SWPPP under a National Pollution Discharge Elimination System (NPDES) permit is not a requirement for a permit under Chapter 62-330, F.A.C., applicants are advised that preparation and adherence to a SWPPP is required where the permitted activity also requires an NPDES construction permit pursuant to subsection 62-621.300(4), F.A.C.
-Namely, those construction activities resulting in greater than one acre of soil disturbance discharging to waters of the state or a permitted MS4 must also apply for and receive coverage from DEP under Florida’s NPDES Generic Permit for Stormwater Discharge from Large and Small Construction Activities (CGP) before disturbing the soil.
-This section of the Handbook is provided to help the design community develop a comprehensive erosion and sediment control plan that satisfies all state requirements and avoid having to revise the plan for the CGP and its associated SWPPP.
-For purposes sections 11.3.1 through 11.4, below, references to the term “applicant” shall mean an applicant for the NPDES permit.
+Construction activities which result in greater than one acre of soil disturbance, or which disturb less than one acre of soil but are part of a larger common plan of development or sale, and which discharge to waters of the state or a permitted MS4 must also apply for and receive coverage from DEP under Florida’s NPDES Generic Permit for Stormwater Discharge from Large and Small Construction Activities (CGP) before disturbing the soil.
+The applicant must adhere to the regulations and requirements of the CGP.
+The requirement to develop and submit a SWPPP under a NPDES permit is not a requirement for a permit under Chapter 62-330, F.A.C., however applicants are advised that preparation and adherence to a SWPPP is required where the permitted activity also requires an NPDES construction permit pursuant to subsection 62-621.300(4), F.A.C.
+Both the SWPPP and E&SC plans must retain sediment on site and guard against causing or contributing to a violation of state water quality standards.
+Changes to erosion and sedimentation controls can be documented as part of a permittee’s requirements under the NPDES CGP SWPPP, should one be required.